jsta/spatial_disaggregation_ms/README.md

 Code and data for:

-## How does spatial disaggregation and aggregation affect autocorrelation?
+## How does disaggregation affect information loss and spatial autocorrelation?

 > Journal Target: Global Ecology and Biogeography